 - Minimize student debt.

-Any job can be stressful.
-HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-What’s more, paid training and a consistent schedule help both installers and technicians reduce some of the most common reasons for work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+The proper experience and tools can help address any concerns.
+In addition, paid training and a consistent schedule help HVAC professionals reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Would a Recession Impact HVAC Jobs?

 While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work in more places than other industries.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, professional servicing will become even more important.
-Newer models of heating and cooling systems consume less energy or produce it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.
+As HVAC equipment becomes more complex, technicians and installers will become even more important.
+Newer models of heating and cooling systems need less energy or produce it from renewable sources such as solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED along with specialized training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-You can become certified by signing up for classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
-An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.
+You can secure the needed certifications by signing up for classes at a community college or trade school.
+How much time is needed to become an HVAC technician relies on the program, which is typically six months to two years.
+Your employer might also require NATE certification.
+Standing for North American Technician Excellence, this key accreditation expands your technical knowledge to ensure the highest quality services.

-Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While a little math is needed, the bulk of an HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
+At the same time, HVAC careers don’t require things like advanced math skills.
+While a little math is needed, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.

 A typical workday may vary based on the project and job site.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you will be more likely to keep to a set schedule during normal business hours.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.

-Since the HVAC industry is growing quickly, your salary should reflect that.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Having said that, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state may make as much as six figures.
+Top earners make between $56,600 and $68,000.
+Then again, salaries may fluctuate based on your location and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary